lepealec/MSDS-6306-Second-Case-Study/MainProject.md

 ![](MainProject_files/figure-html/YearsWithCurrManager-1.png)<!-- -->

-**Here we see attrition decreasing as years with current manager increases with an outlier at year 14 where we only have 5 total observations.**
+**The longer your usually with your current manager attrition with an outlier at year 14 where there was only have 5 total observations.**